Rule 3901-5-09 | Agent licensing and appointments.

 (f) Submit any other information or supporting documentation as requested by the superintendent.

-(3) A completed application may not be submitted until the applicant has passed any required licensing examination, but must be submitted within one hundred eighty calendar days of the applicant's passing that examination.
-An extension shall be granted if the applicant is deployed for active military service.
+(3) A completed application can not be submitted until the applicant has passed all required licensing examinations but must be submitted within one hundred eighty calendar days of the applicant's passing that examination.
+An extension will be granted if the applicant is deployed for active military service.
+An active military extension is one hundred eighty calendar days from date of deployment return.

-(4) The superintendent shall request information at the time of application to identify if applicant is an active military member or veteran, spouse of an active military member or veteran or the surviving spouse.
-Any active military, veteran, spouse or surviving spouse applications not submitted and automatically approved through the electronic application system shall receive expedited service to the extent all requirements for licensure are met.
+(4) The superintendent will request information at the time of application to identify if applicant is an active military member or veteran, spouse of an active military member or veteran or a surviving spouse of a military member or veteran.
+Any active military, veteran, spouse or surviving spouse applications not submitted and automatically approved through the electronic application system will receive expedited service to the extent all requirements for licensure are met.

-(5) An applicant is not eligible for a license until the superintendent or the superintendent's designee, as determined by the superintendent, receives a completed application including the completed application form, the criminal records check, any other information required by the superintendent and any required fees.
-An incomplete application cannot be processed by the superintendent and may be returned to the applicant.
+(5) An applicant is not eligible for a license until the superintendent or the superintendent's designee receives a completed application which includes the completed application form, the criminal records check, any other information required by the superintendent and any required fees.
+An incomplete application that cannot be processed by the superintendent will be returned to the applicant as incomplete.

-(6) A license shall be deemed issued on the date the application is approved by the superintendent.
+(6) A license is deemed issued on the date the application is approved by the superintendent.

-(7) A license shall be issued in the legal name of the applicant.
+(7) A license is issued in the legal name of the applicant.

-(9) An agent must report to the superintendent all demographic changes (i.e. name, resident address, business address, mailing address, email address, etc.) within thirty days of the change.
+(9) An agent must report to the superintendent all demographic changes (i.e. name, resident address, business address, mailing address, email address, phone number, etc.) within thirty days of the change.
+Name means any name used to transact insurance business in this state.

 (E) Nonresident individual agent licensing